 Listed below are some commonly asked questions we hear from our patients.
 Click on the question to see the answer.
 If you have a more specific enquiry, please don’t hesitate to contact us.

-Our dentist at Prevent Dental Suite will try their best to see patients on the same day if they have a dental emergency.
-However if you have a small problem visit us before it becomes more painful and serious.
+At Prevent Dental Suite, we try our best to see patients on the same day if they have a dental emergency.
+However, if you have a small problem visit us before it becomes more painful and serious.

-For more information, visit our emergency care page for toothache or dental pain.
+For more information, visit our Toothache or Dental pain page.

 Generally, the consensus amongst dentists is that a reasonable period for routine dental examination and maintenance is 6 months.

 The idea of regular checkups is to identify any dental diseases before they require significant treatment.
 Prevention is much, much better than cure!